nirajpoudel/nirajpoudel/README.md

 * Deep Learning 🧠
 * Linux 🖥️
 * Mathematics 🧮

-🔭Exploring new thing is always awesome.
-I’m currently working on the concept of deep learning; Convolutional neural network and Recurrent neural network.
-Mathematics always stood up in the first place in my life.
-My interest on mathematics leads me to understand the concept of machine learning and deep learning easily.
-Working with these topics are always interesting until hardware get freezes😂.

 If you believe everyone have skills but certificate is the must.
 Then you can check this out <a href="https://github.com/nirajpoudel18/Python/tree/master/Certificates">here.</a>